leblancd/kube-v6/dual-stack-ingress/README.md

 [root@kube-master ~]#
 ```

-## Create an NGINX Service to Test the Ingress Controller
+## Create an NGINX Service to Test the NGINX Ingress Controller
-(Note: This is a NGINX deployment that is separate from the NGINX ingress controller.)
+Note: This is an NGINX service deployment that is separate from (not to be confused with) the NGINX ingress controller.
+It will be used to create a backend service with which to test the ingress controller.

-In the directory where you cloned this repository, run the kubectl create command on the nginx_v6 directory:
+In the directory where you cloned the kube-v6 repository in the ["Downloading the YAML Files" step](#downloading-the-yaml-files), run the kubectl create command on the nginx_v6 directory:
 ```
     kubectl create -f nginx_v6/
 ```